The Average Bathroom Remodel Cost

 Step 2: Demolition

 This is when the real work begins!
 The crew tears out everything that has to go.
-Demo can take a day or less to do, and after it’s done, they clean up the space for the next phase of construction.
+Demo can take a day or less to do, and after it’s done, the general contractor cleans up the space for the next phase of construction.
 Your contractor should also ensure the bathroom is closed off from the rest of the house to prevent dust and debris from escaping the construction area.

 Step 3: Layout & Repairs

 If you decided to change the bathroom’s layout, this is when we do it.
 Also, since the demo is done and the walls are gone, we are able to see everything that’s underneath.
 Therefore, we know what kind of repairs are needed, if any.